Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament

-intelligent, friendly, strong-willed, stubborn
+Intelligent, friendly, strong-willed, mildly stubborn

 Tricolor Pitbulls, also known as American Pitbull Terriers, are a medium-sized breed with a muscular build.
 They typically weigh between 30 and 65 pounds and stand between 17 and 21 inches tall.
 One of the most characteristic features of Tricolor Pitbulls is their coat pattern.
-As the name suggests, they have three distinct colors on their coat – a base color (either black or tan), with two other colors in patches or spots.
+As the name suggests, they have three distinct colors on their coat: a base color (either black or tan), with two other colors in patches or spots.
 This color pattern is what sets them apart from other Pitbull breeds, which may only have one or two colors on their coat.

 Tricolor Pitbull Breed Characteristics